By: Jihann Pedersen, Marketing Director for Asia Pacific

 Knowing the customer has always been important for retailers, but now a combination of new technologies is making that knowledge deeper and much more valuable.

-Once customers could only be reached while in a physical store.
+Once customers could only be reached whilst in a physical store.
 Now retailers can gain insights through everything from online queries and orders to social networking posts and personal digital devices.

 The result is a massive amount of data which, if analysed properly, can provide insights that previously have simply not been possible.
 The long-held aim of being able to market to customers as individuals has become a reality.